Columbus Retained Surgical Items Lawyers

 What is perhaps most disturbing about RSIs, specifically in relation to sponges, is that recent technology which largely solves the problem is being ignored by many medical centers.
 Implementing a sponge tracking system at a facility would increase the cost of the average surgery by $8 to $12.
 Considering the fact that the overall cost of repair, later treatment, and legal claims can put the cost of a sponge left inside a patient at nearly a quarter million dollars, it makes sense to incorporate this bit of technology.

-If you have suffered injury because of the negligence of careless medical personnel, hospital negligence, emergency room errors, or procedures, call a Columbus medical negligence attorney with the resources and experience to provide you with superior legal representation.
+If you have suffered injury because of the negligence of careless medical personnel, hospital negligence, emergency room errors, or procedures, call a Columbus retained surgical item attorney with the resources and experience to provide you with superior legal representation.

-Contact Rourke & Blumenthal today to arrange a consultation.
+Contact Rourke & Blumenthal today to arrange a free consultation.

 “Outstanding Attorney, highly recommend!”- Jessie